-- (a) An abridged curriculum vitae (maximum 1 page) for each trainer. - (b) History of the course: number of times, where and to whom it has previously been delivered and evidence of its success. - (c) If the course is new, give history of a comparable course, with the same information as in 3b.
+- (a) An abridged curriculum vitae (maximum 1 page) for each trainer. - (b) History of the course: title(s), number of times, where and to whom it has previously been delivered and evidence of its success, number of attendees. - (c) If the course is new, give history of a comparable course, with the same information as in 3b.